 The verb ענה ('ana IV) means to sing (Exodus 15:21, Jeremiah 51:14).
-HAW insists that this root should be distinguished from ana I but the distinction is so vague that translators sometimes don't know which verb to chose.
+HAW insists that this root should be distinguished from ana I but the distinction is so vague that translators sometimes don't know which verb to choose.
 HAW mentions Hosea 2:21-22 where the joyful context seems to warrant a meaning of God and the heavens and the earth "singing" to each other rather than "answer" to each other.

 The root יען (y'n) may not have existed in Hebrew but its existence is called upon in order to explain the masculine noun יען (ya'en) and its feminine equivalent יענה (ya'ana), which denote the male and female of some kind of animal.
 This animal is by many assumed to be an ostrich but here at Abarim Publications we doubt that seriously (we'll get to that).

 But was this animal known by words of their own root, or were they perhaps drawn from the above?
 Note that our masculine noun is spelled the same as the preposition יען (ya'an), meaning on account of, or because (see above) and our feminine noun is spelled the same as the third person singular form of any of the verbs ענה (see for instance Genesis 41:16, "he answered", or Numbers 35:30, "he testified").
 Our animal may simply be known as a "he answers/ busies/ oppresses/ sings" or reflective as an "answerer/ busy-body / oppressed one / singer".